 No matter the cost of a needed home remodeling project, there are five good reasons to schedule a renovation when necessary:

-- The family has grown, or kids have moved out, and the footprint of certain rooms no longer work for everyone in the home.
+The family has grown, or kids have moved out, and the footprint of certain rooms no longer works for everyone in the home.

 Your home is probably the most expensive yet most valuable investment you'll make, so to ensure it's always in the best condition and that it works for you and your family's needs, in particular, consider these five reasons to schedule a home remodel in more detail.
 You might also note a few suggestions for remodeling and home renovation ideas that add value and function to your home, and which can make it more attractive and inviting overall.